-Those who apply early have the best chance of getting their preferred placement.
+Those who apply before the first priority deadline have the best chance of getting their preferred placement.
 During the interview process, we like to have people interview in person, if possible, at a few potential placement sites.
 This will allow supervisors and applicants to see how well the placement fits.
 If both the supervisor and applicant agree on a fit, then the placement can be secured.

-The St. Joseph Worker Program provides for many transportation options such as community cars, car pooling, bus/metro transit cards, bikes, and other options for transportation to and from work.
-If St Joseph Workers choose to bring their own bikes for transportation, the Program does have limited funds for bike repair and maintenance.
+The St. Joseph Worker Program provides transportation to and from work.
+The program maintains a number of community cars and bikes to share.
+The program provides a bus pass for non-drivers.
+If Workers choose to bring their own bikes for transportation, the program does have limited funds for bike repair and maintenance.

 While the SJW program can’t accommodate couples, lots of women have been able to balance community commitments while in a relationship.
 We understand that women who come to us are individuals who need time to themselves.
 While there are many program commitments, most women have been able to continue to keep time for themselves and for other communities that are important to them.

 St. Joseph Workers spend 36 hours a week at their placements, with the extra 4 hours set aside for training, 1 to 1s, spiritual mentoring, personal development and program opportunities.
 Most of this work takes place between the hours of 8-5, although certain placements have individual evening or weekend commitments.
 Certain nights of the week are scheduled community time.
 For example, Monday night is “Sharing of the Heart” night– in the tradition of the Sisters of St. Joseph (who have been doing this since their inception in France in 1650), this is a time to share a meal, and share what’s in our hearts and on our minds, in the context of spirituality and group sharing.
-Another night, such as Thursday or Friday nights, are “Community nights,” when the community has some fun together doing an activity of their choice.
+Thursday nights are reserved for “Community Nights,” when the community has some fun together doing an activity of their choice.
 Sunday nights are usually the time for a short “Community Check-in,” a time to catch up with the others in the house and plan menus and schedules for the upcoming week.

-The St. Joseph Worker Program provides health insurance.
-However, we do not cover eye or dental care.
+When possible, we encourage Workers to stay on their families’ health insurance plans.
+If need be, the program provides health insurance.
+We do not cover eye or dental care.
 We ask that incoming St. Joseph Workers get a dental check and general physical before entering the program to set them up for the coming year.
 The program also pays for health care costs, including co-pays, up to $500 dollars over the course of the year.

 Loan deferments or AmeriCorps affiliated forbearance are available for most federal loans.

-St Joseph Worker Alum go on to do many things, including finding employment with both non-profit and for profit organizations, pursue further schooling, participate in additional volunteer opportunities and volunteer abroad.
+St Joseph Worker alumnae go on to do many things, including finding employment with both non-profit and for profit organizations, pursue further schooling, participating in additional volunteer opportunities and volunteer abroad.